 OFMS is completely reliant on tuition payments as its principal source of income, for that reason our financial stability is dependent upon full receipt of tuition payments.
 When you withdraw your child for weeks or months our fixed costs do not diminish.
 Understandably, tuition payments are the basis for running the school as well as funding the cost of salaries, classroom supplies and operating costs.

-Your tuition payment is not subject to a refund and the obligation to pay full tuition will not be cancelled either through absence.
-A 30 day written notice is required.
+Your tuition payment is not subject to a refund and the obligation to pay full tuition will not be cancelled either through absence or withdrawal by parents for any reason.